Cannabis vegetative stage how-to guide

 Cannabis plant turning light green

-Leaves losing some of their usual green appearance may be a sign that there is a problem with fertilizer for cannabis vegetative growth.
+Leaves losing some of their usual green appearance may be a sign that there is a problem with fertiliser for cannabis vegetative growth.
 Light green or yellow leaves on cannabis plants during veg could indicate insufficient Nitrogen.
-How much nitrogen is good for veg stage of cannabis?
+How much nitrogen is good for the veg stage of cannabis?
 Nitrogen is essential for healthy growth during the veg stage.
 Many veg nutrients contain a higher ratio of Nitrogen in their N:P:K ratios than they would in bloom.
 In bloom, Nitrogen content is reduced and greater levels of Phosphorus (‘P’) and Potassium (‘K’) are provided.
 The specific ratios of NPK used in veg vs bloom nutrients varies from supplier to supplier.